 Is maternity leave paid or unpaid?

-What is a maternity leave letter and is it required?
+What is a maternity leave letter, and is it required?

-Why maternity leave is so important
+Why maternity leave is important for workers and businesses